Specific Antipsychotic Medications

-It is very important for you to carry a complete list of ALL of your medications – prescription and non-prescription medications; herbal products and vitamins.
-This list is very helpful if you are hospitalized for any reason and/or need treatment in an area other than where you live (e.g. vacation, visiting family or friends).
+It is very important for you to carry a complete list of ALL your medications – prescription and non-prescription; herbal products and vitamins.
+This list is very helpful if you are hospitalized for any reason and/or need treatment in an area other than where you live (e.g., vacation, visiting family or friends).

 How Should Antipsychotics Be Taken?